gperdrizet/OpenSearch/notes/01-setup_notes.md

 1. Set up and use a demo config to get started
 2. Remove the security plugin from the nodes and the dashboard and run without it

-Apparently the instructions in the 'quickstart' portion of the documentation doesn't really do either correctly.
+Apparently the instructions in the 'quick-start' portion of the documentation doesn't really do either correctly.
 Here is a functioning docker-compose.yaml [from a bit deeper into the docs](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/) that has been modified to start three nodes with 32 GB memory per node.

 ```yaml
 version: '3'